Speechwriting is the most lucrative of the communication specialties for a very good reason: It’s hard.

 Speechwriting School director Fletcher Dean will share the editing secrets every speechwriter needs to know.
 He’ll explain how to take a deliberate approach to editing that will transform your copy into ‘must-hear’ oratory.
 You’ll learn how to use quotes, numbers, and research the right way, how to enhance your speaker’s credibility, how to simplify your writing for the ear, and how to make your speaker warm and personable, even if they aren’t.

 You’ve landed your dream speechwriter gig!
 Time now to shut the door, plug in your ear buds, ruminate, and write.
 Right?
 Think again.
 Writing is an important part of your job.
 It’s what you thought you were hired to do.
 But there’s much more you can and should be doing to serve your principal well.
-Veteran corporate speechwriter Lucinda Trew will share tools and value-adding tips to help you define, elevate—and keep!—your dream job.
-You’ll learn how to: Prep your speaker—from navigating the nitty-gritty details of podiums and podcasts to revising, rehearsing and refining; Promote your speaker—as a respected, go-to thought leader by identifying and advancing the issues he or she cares about; and Partner with your speaker—gain your speaker’s respect and confidence in a way that moves you beyond ‘trusty scribe’ to trusted advisor.
+Veteran corporate speechwriters Lucinda Trew and Janet Stovall will share tools and value-adding tips.
+You’ll learn how to become an essential partner to your speaker even as you elevate and define your own unique role.
+You’ll learn how to gain your speaker’s respect and confidence in a way that moves you beyond ‘trusty scribe’ to trusted advisor.

 Rosemary King, PhD, is a sought-after leadership communication consultant.
 She served as speechwriter for Defense Secretary Robert Gates and two chairmen of the Joint Chiefs of Staff, General Richard Myers and General Peter Pace.
 She lives in Portland, Oregon.

 Former Chief Speechwriter for Vice President Al Gore, Bob Lehrman is an award-winning teacher and novelist, and speechwriter for dozens of national figures.
 Lehrman writes often on politics, teaches at American University.
 He is the co-author, along with Eric Schnure, of The Political Speechwriter’s Companion (CQPress2009), now, with the addition of collaborator Eric Schnure, under contract for a Second Edition.